 Master of Social Work scholarship opportunities

-Ballmer Behavioral Health Scholarship
+WSAC Behavioral Health Conditional Scholarship

-The Washington State Behavioral Health Workforce Development Initiative (WDI) invests heavily in the potential of the future human services workforce—students—as a powerful force for systems change.
-The Ballmer Behavioral Health Scholarship Program is designed to attract highly committed, capable, and diverse cohorts of students who will enter key professional roles in the state’s behavioral health sector—debt‐free or substantially debt‐relieved.
-After graduation, students commit to working at a community behavioral health agency in Washington state.
+The scholarship program is designed to attract highly committed, capable, and diverse cohorts of students who will enter key professional roles in the state’s behavioral health sector—debt‐free or substantially debt‐relieved.
+After graduation, students commit to working at a community behavioral health agency in Washington state for 3-5 years.
+See the following highlights:

-• Must obtain Washington state residency by the time your program begins.
+- Must obtain Washington state residency by the time your program begins.
 Open to those who are a US citizen or have legal documentation to work in Washington state.

-• Awards up to $51,500 over two years, amount disbursed to a Master of Social Work student varies on financial need shown.
+- Awards up to $51,000 over two years, amount disbursed to a Master of Social Work student varies on financial need shown.

 Workforce for Student Well-Being (WSW) School Social Work Conditional Scholarship